in

 This technology consists of a high-efficiency boiler as well as an improved hydronic air handling unit.
 These air handlers contain big coils that aid in heat transmission for an economical technique of room heating.

-The fanning coil is usually put alongside the duct-work, and the little pump circulates water from your water heater across the fan coil.
+The fanning coil is usually put alongside the duct-work, and the little pump circulates water from your heater across the fan coil.
 If you prefer floor or direct heating, the hot water can be distributed via in-floor pipes.

-If you are planning to purchase this type of water heater, you must be mindful of the size to ascertain that it can support both heating functions.
+If you are planning to purchase this type of heater, you must be mindful of the size to ascertain that it can support both heating functions.

 When this system is being used to heat water along with space heating, its functions change.
 Thus, the space heater’s efficiency level must not be used to assess its performance as a water heater.